RubricLab/project22/LOG.md

 - Develop the evaluation and learning logic within the feedback loop system to make it operational.
 - Monitor the AGI's performance with the feedback loop system and analyze its effectiveness in enhancing the AGI's capabilities.
 - Continue refining the AGI's self-improvement mechanisms, focusing on creating a robust system for continuous learning and adaptation.

+## Iteration #4 Updates

+### lib/agents/agi.ts

+- Enhanced the `FeedbackLoop` class with meaningful evaluation and learning logic.
+The evaluation function now assesses the relevance and coherence of the AGI's responses, while the learning function adjusts the model's temperature based on the evaluation outcome to optimize the AGI's performance.
+- Implemented placeholder functions `checkRelevance` and `checkCoherence` to provide simple heuristics for evaluating the AGI's responses.
+These will be replaced with more sophisticated logic in future iterations.

+### Next Steps

+- Observe the AGI's performance with the updated feedback loop and determine the impact of the new evaluation and learning logic on its reasoning and deduction capabilities.
+- Develop more sophisticated evaluation metrics and learning strategies to further enhance the AGI's self-improvement process.
+- Continue to refine the feedback loop system to ensure the AGI can effectively learn from its experiences and improve its performance over time.